xenova/chat-downloader/README.md

 A simple tool used to retrieve YouTube/Twitch chat from past broadcasts/VODs.
 No authentication needed!

 ### Requirements:
+* This tool was created in a Python 3 environment.
-Please run `pip install -r requirements.txt` to ensure you have the necessary dependencies.
+* Run `pip install -r requirements.txt` to ensure you have the necessary dependencies.

 ### Command line:
 #### Usage